saropa/saropa_dart_utils/code.of.conduct.md

 1. 📊 What is an interesting idea to report task progress to users?

-1. 📚 How can the system detect if its information is accurate and up to date?
+1. 📚 How can the system detect if its information is correct and current?

 1. 🌱 What new technologies can we integrate?

-1. ⏲️ How can we better support users who are spread out geographically?
+1. ⏲️ How can we better support users who are spread out globally?

 1. ⚙️ What techniques can we use to optimize the system’s performance?